HuidaeCho/projpicker/docs/source/getting_started/arcgis_pro_toolbox.rst

 The toolbox also provides ProjPicker's matching capabilities to match XY coordinates of missing data to find what CRS the missing data is in.

-Using the example provided at :doc:`Matching coordinates <../usage_examples/matching_coordinates>` we are able to find the missing CRS of data for the Georgia Governer's office.
+Using the example provided at :doc:`matching coordinates <../usage_examples/matching_coordinates>` we are able to find the missing CRS of data for the Georgia Governer's office.

 .. figure:: arcgis_pro_match.png
    :align: center